Although often overlooked as a first line of support when matching workers with jobs, the case for degree completion is strong. Degree completion is:

 To meet the growing needs of the United States workforce, the nation must steadily increase the number of college graduates in the workforce each year until 2025.
 By 2018, for example, 60 percent of all jobs in US will require a postsecondary education of some sort, but presently only 38 percent of working Americans have a postsecondary or higher degree.
 If the nation does not place a high priority on degree completion, the US labor force will be short 23 million degree holders in 2018.
 (Learn more about the national case for degree completion.

 Degree completion is necessary at the local level:

-Degree completion is possible with guidance from One-Stop Career Centers:
+Degree completion is possible with guidance from Workforce Centers:

-According to the Lumina Foundation for Education, 36 million adults (1 out of every 5 working-age Americans - or more than 22% of the national population) have significant college credit but still lack a degree.
+According to the Lumina Foundation for Education, 36 million adults (one out of every five working-age Americans -- or more than 22 percent of the national population) have significant college credit but still lack a degree.
 Many unemployed individuals in need of training are included in this category.
-Through effective guidance, One-Stop Career Centers can serve as a critical partner in degree completion efforts and help:
+Many such individuals, in the course of their lives, will visit workforce centers affiliated with the nation’s workforce development system.
+Through effective guidance, such workforce centers can serve as an important partner in an adult’s degree completion efforts.
+These centers can help to:

 grow a stronger, more educated local workforce;